-Industry News by Bret Piatt Oct 3, 2017 Cyber Patriots in San Antonio Schools - Week 53 Cyber Talk Radio Bret Piatt, CTR Host and Arthur Celestin, Program Director at CyberPatriot and educator, joined by several of Arthur’s students talk about CyberPatriot and its impact on students’ career paths. - Week 53 of Cyber Talk Radio Show Summary This past Saturday, September 30th, episode 53 of Cyber Talk Radio hit the air on 1200 WOAI and iHeartRadio streaming.
-I was joined by Arthur Celestin, the District CTE Coordinator for San Antonio’s Southwest ISD as well as three former students, Ricky Banda, Stephan Casas and Moises Quiroz.
-In the first half of the show we introduce Arthur who tells us the situation he inherited when he began work at Southwest ISD, transferring in from a career in technology.
-Joining Southwest in 2009 Arthur describes teaching computing without computers.
+Industry News by Bret Piatt Oct 3, 2017 Cyber Patriots in San Antonio Schools - Week 53 Cyber Talk Radio Bret Piatt, CTR Host and Arthur Celestin, Program Director at CyberPatriot and educator, joined by several of Arthur’s students talk about CyberPatriot and its impact on students’ career paths. - Week 53 of Cyber Talk Radio Show Summary This past Saturday, September 30, episode 53 of Cyber Talk Radio hit the air on 1200 WOAI and iHeartRadio streaming.
+I was joined by Arthur Celestin, the district CTE (career and technology education) coordinator for San Antonio’s Southwest ISD as well as three of his former students, Ricky Banda, Stephan Casas and Moises Quiroz.
+In the first half of the show we introduce Arthur, who tells us the situation he inherited when he began work at Southwest ISD, where he transferred in from a career in technology.
+Joining Southwest in 2009, Arthur describes how he taught computing without computers.
 By 2010, however, students were already under their own initiative competing in Cyber Patriot.
-Arthur introduced the program in the school itself in Fall 2011, offering students the opportunity to learn hacking and master the art of cyber security at school.
+Arthur introduced the program in the school itself in fall 2011, offering students the opportunity to learn hacking and master the art of cyber security at school.
 While Arthur showcased what he had done, Moises explained the impact that work and opportunity had had directly on himself.
 Indeed, in the first year of the program Moises taught himself Linux so he could compete.
-All of this meant that the school was well placed to achieve and in the 2012 competition, they came 3rd in the nation.
-Arthur then discussed in detail what this achievement enabled him to do, Southwest ISD that year became the first school district in the country to offer middle school students the chance to compete in Cyber Patriot and develop this suite of skills.
+All of this meant that the school was well placed to achieve and in the 2012 competition, they came third in the nation.
+Arthur then discussed in detail what this achievement enabled him to do.
+That year, Southwest ISD became the first school district in the country to offer middle school students the chance to compete in Cyber Patriot and develop this suite of skills.
 In the second half of the show, Stephen and Ricky introduce themselves and we get to hear more of the backroom struggles involved in making the program a success.
-Stephan describes how Cyber Patriot transformed his experience of education “kids get to prove themselves with Cyber Patriot”.
+Stephan describes how Cyber Patriot transformed his experience of education: “Kids get to prove themselves with Cyber Patriot.”
 He explained how Arthur’s work exposed him to numerous opportunities.
-The final thing we covered was the wider opportunities in the workforce for people with skills in cyber security, especially down here in San Antonio.
-Ricky explained that he had worked here for the US government as well as Northrup Grumman and now Rackspace all opportunities he found in the cyber security world, while Stephan explained the business he and his partner are building in the same space.
+The final thing we covered was the wider opportunities in the workforce for people with skills in cybersecurity, especially down here in San Antonio.
+Ricky explained that he had worked here for the U.S. government as well as Northrup Grumman, and now Rackspace, which were all opportunities he found in the cybersecurity world.
+Stephan explained the business that he and his partner are building in the same space.
 Both also elaborated on the impact learning cybersecurity had on their salaries and what that had enabled them to achieve.
 To learn more about cybersecurity, listen to the full episode replay available here!
 Upcoming episode – Saturday nights from 11:00 p.m. to Midnight - Episode 54, October 7: [Managing Risk through Security and Compliance] Listen to a replay of this episode or past episodes on a Cyber Talk Radio Podcast stream.
 Replays are available via the below podcast services: Pocket Casts iTunes Recent episodes – available to stream from our YouTube channel - Cybersecurity Legislation with Congressman Will Hurd Creating a “Culture of Security” with Dr. Greg White of University of Texas San Antonio Codeup’s Approach to Developing Responsible Programmers with Ryan Orsinger Career Matching for Military Cyber Jobs with Cyber Warrior Network Ethics of Artificial Intelligence and Paying Ransoms to Hackers with Van Lindberg 24th Air Force Cyber Operations with Sherri Hanson Bunker Labs and Empowering Military Veterans as Leaders in Innovation with Johnathan Paul Wojtewicz STEM Education and the Geek Bus in San Antonio with Jake Lopez at SASTEMIC Cybersecurity Program at Texas A&M University San Antonio Cybersecurity Master’s Program at St. Mary’s University Cyber Risk Management with Innove Cyber Security Awareness and Training with Inspired eLearning How to Secure Wordpress with WP Engine Have an idea for a topic or want to be a guest?
 Contact Cyber Talk Radio via our request a topic or be a guest form.